 Nathans is a member of the Jewish Studies Program, the Russian, East European, and Eurasian Studies Group, the Graduate Group in Comparative Literature, and the Graduate Group in Germanic Languages and Literatures.
 He works with graduate students interested in the history of the Soviet Union, Imperial Russia, modern European Jewry, and historical theory and method.
 Applicants to the graduate program in any of these sub-fields are encouraged to contact Prof. Nathans via email (see above) before the application deadline.

-Selected Articles, Essays, and Datasets
+Selected Recent Articles, Essays, and Datasets

 “Rewriting Human Rights,” New York Review of Books vol. 66, no. 19 (Dec.
 5, 2019):44-48